sergiusens/snappy-docs/reference/plugins/qmake.md

 ---
-title: "The qmake plugin"
+title: The qmake plugin
 ---

 The qmake plugin is useful for building qmake-based parts.

 These are projects that are built using .pro files.

-This plugin uses the following plugin-specific keywords:
+### Plugin-specific keywords

     - options:
       (list of strings)